 Augustus Saint-Gaudens was invited to a diplomatic reception at the White House on January 12, 1905, after President Theodore Roosevelt's reelection.
 First Lady Edith Roosevelt purposefully assigned Saint-Gaudens sit at the president's table at the exclusive dinner which followed.
 It was here that conversation between the president and sculptor turned to two subjects: Charles Barber's bland coin designs, and his appalling inaugural medal.

 Roosevelt urged Saint-Gaudens to design a replacement medal for his inauguration, but the sculptor was hesitant to accept.
 He had several active commissions at the time, which were already behind schedule due to his health.
-Mainly, though, it would mean confronting Barber in his own lair, so to speak, while replacing his inaugural medal.
-This was a stress that Saint-Gaudens did not need.
+Mainly, though, it would mean confronting Barber in his own lair, so to speak, while replacing the inaugural medal he had designed.
+This was stress that Saint-Gaudens did not need.

-Saint-Gaudens acquiesced to Roosevelt's urging at a White House visit on the 16th, under the condition that his former assistant Adolph Weinman would do the physical work.
+Saint-Gaudens acquiesced to Roosevelt's urging at a White House visit on January 16th, under the condition that his former assistant Adolph Weinman would do the physical work on the medal.
 In a letter to the president dated January 20, 1905, he writes:

 "...I have arranged with the man best fit to execute it in this country.
 He has a most artistic nature, extremely diffident.
 He would do an admirable thing."